jcleefw/search-app/README.md

 ## TODO Stories

 - [x] create express server
-- [ ] create fetch from api & api test
+- [ ] split fetch into a utils/api and write test for it
 - [ ] include sass-loader
 - [ ] create basic container with conditional render of pages(Form, search result & Error Page)
 - [ ] display all details required in search item